oliverhaas/openConv/README.rst

 --------------

+In contrast to other codes I made available, **openConv** has as of now only very specific use-cases I actually implemented and/or debugged.
+I strongly recommend every user to thourougly check if the methods work as intended for their specific problem.
+For most people **openConv** will thus not be a useable code as is, but more a starting point or inspriration for their own code.
 If there are any issues, bugs or feature request just let me know.
-As of now there are some gaps in the implementation, e.g. not all convolution symmetry types are available in all methods, but can be added if requested.
+Gaps in the implementation might be filled by me if requested.